TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ### Vision

-With this project we aim at tackling those organizational bottlenecks by creating a maintaintable web application that is easy-to-use and easy to set up.
+With this project we aim at tackling those organizational bottlenecks by creating a maintaintable web application that is easy to set up.
 This will greatly lessen miscommunication and improve on the VLA workflow for years to come.

-An easy to use digital overview in the form of a central calendar with clickable time slots that represent certain organizational events should replace the necessity for hand-written notes and printed out timetables.
+An easy-to-use digital overview in the form of a central calendar with clickable time slots that represent certain organizational events should replace the necessity for hand-written notes and printed out timetables.